CodeDruidX/GPTQCustomLora/README.md

 1. Resuming a LoRA training run with the Trainer currently runs on an error
 2. Make sure that `tokenizer.bos_token_id = 1` to avoid generation issues.
-3. Sometimes the loss is 0.0 in the first output.
-In this case you need to rerun the code.

 ## Acknoledgements
 This code is based on [QLoRA](https://github.com/artidoro/qlora).